paynesa/locating-word-referents/README.md

 the original pursuit model always selects the meaning candidate with highest probability.

-The `curricula` module provides the annotated Rollins data of child-directed speech along with objects in the scene that is used by Stevens et al. (2017) and our models as well.
+The `curricula` module provides the annotated Rollins data of child-directed speech along with objects in the scene that is used by Stevens et al. (2017), as well as our models.

 ## Running the Code